Hurrahh/Hurrah-Typerr/README.md

 ## 🔑 Activation

-To activate the LLM functionality, first visit Hugging Face Tokens [(https://huggingface.co/settings/tokens)] Generate your access token, and then paste the token into the #### llm.py file in the designated place.
+To activate the LLM functionality, first visit Hugging Face Tokens [Hugging Face Token](https://huggingface.co/settings/tokens)
+Generate your access token, and then paste the token into the **llm.py** file in the designated place.
 This token allows Hurrah Typer to securely access the language model API and provide you with accurate code generation.

 ## 🛠️ Installation & Usage